Want to share what you like about MassLegalHelp with us?

 If your employer does not let you use the sick time you earn, or retaliates against you:

 If you prove your case in court, you can get 3 times the amount of sick time owed, plus court costs and attorney’s fees.
-See Defending Your Rights.
+See Defending Your Employment Rights.

 What if I work part time?